Your music is distributed under the terms of the Creative Commons BY-SA 3.0, what does that mean?

 In two words, you have the right to:

 - Freely download and listen to our music

 - Copy and distribute our music as soon as you credit us for this work

 - Make derivative works, provided that you cite the author and release your work under the same license.

-You can get to the license page for more details.
+You can get to the Creative Commons Website for more details.

 So you are just doing free music?

 I would like to use your music in a video, am I allowed to do it?

 If the license of your video is CC-BY-SA, you can.

 Else, you need to ask us first.
 Don’t hesitate to contact us!